Role landing page • Interior fit-out finishing

 What should I add to my CV for faster screening?

-List 2–4 recent projects with dates and locations, finishing level (Q2/Q3/Q4), tools you use, and the surface types you handle (walls/ceilings, corners, complex junctions).
+List 2–4 recent projects with dates and locations, finish level (Q2/Q3/Q4), tools you use, and surfaces you handle (walls/ceilings, corners, junctions).

 Do you provide accommodation and transport?